mechasif/AtmosWatch/README.md

 # DHT11 and MQ135 Sensor with LCD Display

 This project integrates a DHT11 temperature and humidity sensor, an MQ135 air quality sensor, and a LiquidCrystal_I2C LCD to display the sensor readings.
-The project utilizes an Arduino to read data from the sensors and display the readings on the LCD.
+The project utilizes an ELEGOO UNO R3 equipped with an ATMega16U2 Processor, an 8-bit AVR® RISC-based microcontroller to read sensors' data and display the LCD readings.

 ## Table of Contents
 - [Introduction](#introduction)